-The enclosed form of proxy also confers discretionary authority upon the persons named therein with respect to any amendments or variations to the matter identified in the accompanying Notice, and with respect to other matters which may properly come before the Meeting in such manner as such nominee in his or her judgement may determine.
-HOWEVER, IF OTHER MATTERS WHICH ARE NOT PRESENTLY KNOWN TO THE MANAGEMENT SHOULD PROPERLY COME BEFORE THE MEETING, THE ACCOMPANYING PROXY WILL BE VOTED ON SUCH MATTERS IN ACCORDANCE WITH THE BEST JUDGEMENT OF THE PERSON OR PERSONS VOTING THE PROXY.
-As of the date of this Circular, the management of the Company knows of no such amendments, variations or other matters to come before the Meeting other than the matters referred to in the accompanying Notice.
+The enclosed form of proxy also confers discretionary authority upon the persons named therein to vote with respect to any amendments or variations to the matters identified in the Notice and with respect to other matters which may properly come before the Meeting in such manner as such nominee in his judgment may determine.
+At the time of printing this Circular, the management of the Company knows of no such amendments, variations or other matters to come before the Meeting.